krgn/developing-fsharp-on-nixos/slides/src/03_project.md

 *****

-The solution is to add a secion to all _.fsproj_ files in the solution to read an environment variable
+The solution is to add a secion to all _.fsproj_ files in the solution to either hard-code the path or use an environment variable.

 *****